NADN20/-Implementation-of-a-state-machine-on-a-PIC18F-elevator-/README.md

 ## Documentation Source

-Some diagrams and PCB visuals included in this README were extracted from the final project report:
+Some diagrams and PCB visuals included in this README

-`Rapport de PFE final _Nader_Noomen.pdf`

-## Suggested Repository Name

-`pic18f-elevator-control-board`